-In our world of shrinking devices ORS Inc. has created the test equipment needed to verify these low volume packages.
-The HR-IVA® Analyzer was built specifically for testing cavity gases in very small volume packages.
-This new technology provides tremendous sensitivity to package volumes < 0.01cc (as low as 0.0003cc) compared to standard Quadrupole techniques which are applicable to samples larger than 0.01 cc.
-In a three (3) year development program to address industry trends to manufacture smaller and smaller devices, ORS has developed innovative calibration and testing technology for measuring small volume devices.
+In a three-year development program to address industry trends to manufacture smaller and smaller devices, ORS has developed innovative calibration and testing technology for measuring small volume devices.
 We developed all-metal seal calibrator technology that allows us to calibrate the system at volumes ranging from 0.01cc (10,000nL) down to 100nL (1×10-6cc).
 We developed a high-speed, high-mass resolution and highly sensitive Time-Of-Flight (TOF) spectrometer to test the tiniest of devices with significant advancement in signal-to-noise.
-ORS is the only DLA suitable laboratory qualified to test device cavities <0.01cc (as low as 0.0003cc).
+And we are the only DLA-suitable laboratory qualified to test device cavities <0.01cc (as low as 0.0003cc).

 - Spectra acquisition speed: 1 full spectra every 20 µs

 - Mass range: mass 2 to 150 standard (2-500 capable)